Skiing (Alpine)

 • All activities must be supervised.

-• The level of supervision must be commensurate with the inherent risk of the activity.
+• The type of supervision must be commensurate with the inherent risk of the activity.
 The level of risk is related to the number of participants, the skill level of the participants, the type of equipment used, and environmental conditions.

 • Members of a recognized ski patrol must patrol the area and be present on the course when a race is in progress.